 Las Vegas flight prices are surprisingly low for a number of reasons.
 For one, it’s a major base for Southwest Airlines, and as a massively popular budget airline, other carriers are forced to compete with their prices.

-For two, solid demand for flights to Vegas from all over the country drives flight prices down even further.
-And for three, everyone flying to Vegas has to find cheap flights so that they can waste the rest in the casino!
+For two, solid demand for flights to Vegas nationwide drives flight prices down even further.
+And for three, everyone flying to Vegas must find cheap flights to waste the rest in the casino!

 See Related: Best Day Trips from Las Vegas Worth Exploring